 - flash player linux ubuntu 64

-- adobe flash player 10 linux 64 bit
+- install flash player 9 for linux 64 bit